jackiehjm/stx-docs/doc/source/security/kubernetes/configure-oidc-auth-applications.rst

           overrides ``localhost.yml`` file, or by using the :command:`system certificate-install -m ssl_ca dex-ca.pem` command.

+          Also refer to :ref:`Add a Trusted CA <add-a-trusted-ca>` for installing a root |CA|, which includes instruction to `lock/unlock` controller nodes when using :command:`system certificate-install`
+          command.

       #.
 Create the secret, ``local-dex.tls``, with the certificate and key,
           to be used by the **oidc-auth-apps**, as well as the secret,